riiyu7/Love-Tic-Tac-Toe/README.md

 - Scoreboard Hover

-    - I have added a hover feature over the board which displays a purple box on the square which is selected, this is done so players are aware of what position they have the cursor at.
+    - I have added a hover feature over the board that displays a purple box on the square that is selected.
+This is done so players are aware of what position they have the cursor in.

 ![screenshot](documentation/readme/interactive-board.png)

 - Turn Counter

-    - A Turn counter is added to provide a easy visual representation of which players turn it is.
+    - A Turn counter is added to provide an easy visual representation of which player's turn it is.

 ![screenshot](documentation/readme/turn-counter.png)

 - Feedback Form

-    - A feedback form has been included within my website so I am able to collect user data and enhance my website regularly.
+    - A feedback form has been included within my website, so I am able to collect user data and enhance it regularly.

 ![screenshot](documentation/readme/feedback-form.png)